Desjonqu/aSDMs/README.md

 ### 3_temporal-validation

-2 R codes to validate the models:
+2 R codes to apply a cross-validation on both models and assess the results of these validations:
 - 211206_valtemp-assessment.R
 - 220203_validationtemporelle.R